There’s many ways to explore the Rivers of Steel National Heritage Area!

 About the Heritage Area

 The Rivers of Steel National Heritage Area celebrates the region’s industrial history, the landscape that fueled it, and the hardworking men and women who made it possible, linking its communities through their shared cultural and industrial heritage.
 The eight-county region represents the Pittsburgh Industrial District and includes Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Washington, and Westmoreland Counties in southwestern Pennsylvania.
-It is one of 55 National Heritage Areas and one of 12 State Heritage Areas.
+It is one of 62 designated National Heritage Areas and one of 12 State Heritage Areas.

 Learn More About Rivers of Steel’s attractions